 Also, through owning my own boutique, and later my small business doing design and editing, the following happened:

 - My self confidence has improved significantly.

-- It has forced me to put myself out there and tell my story.
+- The social and social media aspects forced me to put myself out there and tell my story.

-- I have been able to own my own business, and back away from nursing.
+- I am now able to own my own business, and back away from nursing.